bxdoan/bxdoan/README.md

 <div align="center">

-> All we can do is live until the day we die.
-Control what we can…and fly free.
+> What’s money?
+A man is a success if he gets up in the morning and goes to bed at night and in between does what he wants to do.

-> — Deneil Young —
+> — Bob Dylan —

 </div>